-I’m kind of embarrassed by that but also, not, because grocery shopping with small children is essentially hell and whatever it takes to maybe possibly take a small fraction of that away?
-I’m game.
+I’m kind of embarrassed by that but also, not, because grocery shopping with small children is essentially hell.
+Whatever

 I’m not proud of it, but that’s parenting, right?
 Balance, bribery, and doing what it takes to keep your ish together, right?
 RIGHT?

-While I keep the donuts (or as we call them, sprinkle treats) to a minimum, I would be lying if I said that the occasional temper tantrum didn’t happen over appropriate donut times.
-I’ve been dying to figure out a healthier solution but had some kind of mental block on it until recently.
+While I keep the treats to a minimum, I would be lying if I said that the occasional temper tantrum didn’t happen over appropriate donut times.
+I’ve been dying to figure out a better solution like my spinach brownies and spinach cookies.

 You May Need…

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.